nwolek/stetson-modular-guide/README.md

 ### Description

-Generator: Has the ability to synthesize virtually any drum sound imaginable.
+Synthesis: Synthesize drum sounds using FM synthesis.

 ### Quick-start Steps

 1. Plug your CV controller and gate directly out of your MIDI-to-CV converter.
-If this isn't an option, connect your Q Nexus keyboard, Arturia keyboard, or sequencer.
+If this isn't an option, connect your Q Nexus keyboard, Arturia keyboard, or sequencer
+2. Turn all knobs counter-clockwise to their default position
+3. Sound will be coming through the output.
+Connec this to an input (playback or control module)

 ## Tiptop Audio HATS808